kgateway-dev/kgateway/docs/operator_guide/understanding_gloo_configuration.md

 ```

 You can use the short resource name instead of the fully qualified one in your commands
-(e.g. `kubectl get vs -n gloo-system` instead of `kubectl get virtualservices.gateway.solo.io/default -n gloo-system`).
+(e.g. `kubectl get virtualservice -n gloo-system` or even `kubectl get vs -n gloo-system` instead of
+`kubectl get virtualservices.gateway.solo.io/default -n gloo-system`).

-Try to run `kc describe crds/virtualservices.gateway.solo.io` to see what a Custom Resource Definition for a Gloo
+Try to run `kubectl describe crds/virtualservices.gateway.solo.io` to see what a Custom Resource Definition for a Gloo
 resource looks like.

 ### Writing Gloo resources with `kubectl`